SHAKAR-AFZAL/coca-cola-retail-analytics-dashboard/README.md

 An interactive Excel dashboard was developed to convert the messy and unstructured data into meaningful insights for business decision making.

-The dashboard highlights sales trends, regional performance, product-level insights, and overall profitability using dynamic and interactive visualizations.
+The dashboard highlights sales trends, regional performance, product level insights, and overall profitability using dynamic and interactive visualizations.

 ---